syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 ```

-### Verify the Resource Request is scheduled
+### Verify the Resource is scheduled
 Kratix detects this change to the cluster labels and identifies that the Resource
-Request matches a Kratix Cluster so begins the scheduling process:
+matches a Kratix Cluster so begins the scheduling process:
 ```bash
 kubectl --context $WORKER get pods -w
 ```